sungsik-kong/PhyNEST.jl/docs/src/manual/networkest.md

     Initiating 5 iterations...

-`PhyNEST.sa.out` reports the maximum composite likelihood network found during the multiple runs of searches (see [below](https://sungsik-kong.github.io/PhyNEST.jl/dev/manual/networkest/#Network-visualization) for visualization). `PhyNEST.sa.log` records the log throughout the searches.
+`PhyNEST.sa.log` records the log throughout the searches.
 For each iteration (or independent run) using simulated annealing search, PhyNEST records *k* best networks searched along with other relevant information as shown below:

     (1/5) Searching for the best network using the simulated annealing algorithm...
     Starting topology modified to (5,(4,(3,(2,1))));